2015 Pinstripe Bowl

-The 2015 Pinstripe Bowl was a post-season American college football bowl game played on December 26, 2015 at Yankee Stadium in the New York City borough of the Bronx.
+The 2015 Pinstripe Bowl was a post-season American college football bowl game played on December 26, 2015, at Yankee Stadium in the New York City borough of the Bronx.
 The sixth edition of the Pinstripe Bowl featured the Indiana Hoosiers of the Big Ten Conference against the Duke Blue Devils of the Atlantic Coast Conference.
 It began at 3:30 p.m.
 EST and aired on ABC.
 It was one of the 2015–16 bowl games that concluded the 2015 FBS football season.
 Sponsored by the New Era Cap Company, the game was officially known as the New Era Pinstripe Bowl.
 This bowl marked Duke's first bowl victory in 54 years.
 Although Duke had reached 4 consecutive bowl games, they had lost the previous three.

+Heading into the 2023 game, this is the most recent victory by an ACC team.

 Teams

 The game featured the Indiana Hoosiers against the Duke Blue Devils.

 Indiana Hoosiers

 After finishing their season 6–6, Holtzman extended an invitation for the Hoosiers to play in the game, which they accepted as well.

 This was the Hoosiers' tenth bowl game (they were 3–6 in bowl games previously) and their first since the 2007 Insight Bowl, where they lost to Oklahoma State by a score of 49–33.
 The Hoosiers sought their first bowl victory since the 1991 Copper Bowl (where they shut out Baylor 24–0).